hashicorp/packer/website/source/docs/other/debugging.html.md

 In debug mode once the remote instance is instantiated, Packer will emit to the current directory an ephemeral private ssh key as a .pem file.
 Using that you can `ssh -i <key.pem>` into the remote build instance and see what is going on for debugging.
+The key will only be emitted for cloud-based builders.
 The ephemeral key will be deleted at the end of the packer run during cleanup.

+For a local builder, the SSH session initiated will be visible in the detail provided when `PACKER_LOG=1` environment variable is set prior to a build, and you can connect to the local machine using the userid and password defined in the kickstart or debseed associated with initialzing the local VM.

 ### Windows